-Significant Hepatitis A Increase
+Significant Hepatitis A Increase in Madrid

-Updated Jan 30, 2025 (Posted Jan 3, 2025)
+Updated Apr 28, 2025 (Posted Jan 3, 2025)

-According to Spain's Ministry of Health, more than 250 cases of hepatitis A have been reported since early December 2024.
-More than 930 cases, a 2-fold increase over average incidence, have been reported since January 2024 (primarily in men aged 25-44 years) throughout the country, mainly in Andalucia (> 660 cases) and Community of Madrid (> 160 cases) autonomous communities.
-The last available case information was in early January 2025.Travelers going to risk areas should observe food and beverage precautions, hand hygiene (frequent, thorough handwashing), and safer-sex practices.
+According to Madrid's Department of Health, approximately 145 cases of hepatitis A, a 3-fold increase over average incidence, have been reported since early January 2025 in Madrid, primarily in men aged 25-44 years.
+The outbreak appears to have peaked.
+Travelers going to risk areas should observe food and beverage precautions, hand hygiene (frequent, thorough handwashing), and safer-sex practices.
 Shoreland continues to recommend vaccination for certain high-risk populations going to Spain.
 Because of possible ongoing risk and the long incubation period of hepatitis A, vaccination should be considered (ideally within 2 weeks of potential exposure) for any unvaccinated or incompletely vaccinated traveler who has been in Spain in the past 2 months.